Mobile Infrastructure (BEEP)

 Paul Gohr, Chief Financial Officer

-Paul Gohr was appointed Chief Financial Officer of Mobile Infrastructure Corporation, effective May 16, 2024, succeeding Stephanie Hogue in the role.
-Prior to joining Mobile Infrastructure, Mr. Gohr served as Chief Accounting Officer and Vice President of Corporate Finance at CECO Environmental Corp.
-(NASDAQ: CECO), where he oversaw finance, accounting, treasury, and tax functions.
-His professional background also includes various roles at the global public accounting firm Grant Thornton LLP.
-Mr. Gohr is a Certified Public Accountant and holds both a bachelor's and a master's degree in Accountancy from Miami University.
+Paul Gohr was appointed Chief Financial Officer of Mobile Infrastructure Corporation effective May 16, 2024.
+Prior to this role, he served as Chief Accounting Officer and Vice President of Corporate Finance at CECO Environmental Corp.
+(NASDAQ: CECO), where he was responsible for finance, accounting, treasury, and tax functions.
+Mr. Gohr also held various roles of increasing responsibility at Grant Thornton LLP, a global public accounting firm.
+He is a Certified Public Accountant.

-Manuel Chavez III is a Founder of Mobile Infrastructure Corporation.
-He previously served as the company's Chief Executive Officer from 2021 until 2025, transitioning to the role of Executive Co-Chairman of the Board and Chair of the newly formed Investment Committee effective August 1, 2025.
-Mr. Chavez is also the Managing Partner of Bombe Asset Management, an alternative asset management firm he formed in 2017, which focuses on identifying niche opportunities and strategies in transportation infrastructure.
-He has 25 years of principal investing experience, encompassing nearly $2 billion in enterprise value.
-Earlier in his career, he served as President & Chief Executive Officer at PCA, Inc. from 1999 to 2017.
+Manuel Chavez III is a Founder and the Executive Chairman of Mobile Infrastructure Corporation.
+He previously served as the company's Chief Executive Officer from 2021 to 2025.
+Mr. Chavez is also the Managing Partner of Bombe Asset Management, an alternative asset management firm he formed in 2017, which focuses on niche opportunities and strategies in transportation infrastructure.
+He brings 25 years of principal investing experience, involving nearly $2 billion in enterprise value.
+Additionally, Mr. Chavez chairs The Greater Cincinnati Port Authority and is a member of the Board of Trustees of Cincinnati State Technical and Community College.

-Jeffrey B. Osher has been a member of Mobile Infrastructure Corporation's board of directors since August 2021.
+Jeffrey B. Osher serves as Co-Chairman and a Director of Mobile Infrastructure Corporation, and is noted as the company's largest shareholder.
 He founded No Street Capital LLC, an investment management firm, in 2018.
-Before establishing No Street Capital, LLC, Mr. Osher served as a portfolio manager at Harvest Capital Strategies, LLC from 2005 to 2018, and as an analyst from 2002 to 2005.
-Prior to his tenure at Harvest Capital Strategies, LLC, he worked as an analyst at The Dowd Company, an investment management firm, where he focused on technology and emerging growth companies.
+Before establishing No Street Capital, Mr. Osher was a portfolio manager at Harvest Capital Strategies, LLC from 2005 to 2018, having previously served as an analyst there from 2002 to 2005.
+His earlier experience includes working as an analyst at The Dowd Company, an investment management firm specializing in technology and emerging growth companies.

 AI Analysis | Feedback